 3. Assisted conception – where doctors help with the fertilization of the egg and/or implantation in the uterus.

 Depending upon the type of infertility, these methods might be used in combination by your doctor.

-• Clomiphene is a medicine taken orally, that helps make more of the hormones that cause the eggs to mature.
+• Clomiphene or letrozole ,, a medicine taken orally, that helps make more of the hormones that cause the eggs to mature.
 It induces the ovaries to release eggs.
 Studies say that the results with clomiphene are quite good, but there might be a small chance of multiple births (twins/triplets).

-• Medicines that contain gonadotrophins are injected into the blood.
+• Medicines that contain gonadotrophins are used in injection form,in the treatment to raise fertilising hormones in the blood.
 They stimulate eggs to grow in ovaries.
 The chance of multiple pregnancy could be greater here, than with clomiphene.

 • Metformin is used to treat PCOS (Polycystic Ovarian Syndrome) which is a hormone imbalance problem.

 • If the woman has abnormally high levels of the hormone prolactin, it can impede ovulation.
 To treat this, Bromocriptine and Cabergoline are given in the form of oral pills.